usegalaxy-eu/website/index-clip.md

 You can replace `STAR` with any other read mapper by importing the corresponding workflow into your account. **Check the mapping quality**: Look at the multiqc report in order to assess the mapping quality.

 `STAR` has many parameters.
 It is recommended to leave them in default.
 However, it can happen that `STAR` denotes a lot of read as unmapped, because they are too short.
-You might then want to adjust (lower) the two parameters *Minimum alignment score, normalized to read length (--outFilterScoreMinOverLread)*, and *Minimum number of matched bases, normalized to read length* (--outFilterMatchNminOverLread).
+You might then want to adjust (lower) the two parameters **Minimum alignment score, normalized to read length** (--outFilterScoreMinOverLread), and **Minimum number of matched bases, normalized to read length** (--outFilterMatchNminOverLread).

-### 4.5 Peak calling with PEAKachu, PureCLIP, Piranha
+### 4.5 Peak calling with PEAKachu, PureCLIP, and Piranha

 #### PEAKachu
 You need to specific the insert size of your paired-end reads for `PEAKachu`.
 For that reason, check the output image of `CollectInsertSizeMetric` to get an estimate for that parameter.